aleksip/plugin-data-transform/README.md

 ### Data transform functions

 Currently the plugin provides four transform functions for the data read by Pattern Lab.
-The examples provided are in JSON but Pattern Lab supports YAML too!
+The examples provided are in JSON but Pattern Lab supports YAML too.

 #### Include pattern files